meituan-longcat/AMO-Bench/README.md

 ## Updates
-- 2025.12.01: We have added [Token Efficiency](#-token-efficiency) showing the number of output tokens used by models in the leaderboard.
+- 2025.12.01: We have added [Token Efficiency](#-token-efficiency) showing the number of output tokens used by models in the leaderboard. **[Gemini 3 Pro](https://deepmind.google/models/gemini/pro/) achieves the highest token efficiency among top-performance models!**
 - 2025.11.24: **[Gemini 3 Pro](https://deepmind.google/models/gemini/pro/) achieves 63.1%, setting a new SOTA and breaking 60% for the first time!** We have updated the [Leaderboard](#-leaderboard) with the results of Gemini 3 Pro and [Qwen3-Max-Thinking (Preview)](https://qwen.ai/blog?id=qwen3-max).
 - 2025.11.19: [Kimi-K2-Thinking](https://moonshotai.github.io/Kimi-K2/thinking.html) achieves 56.0%, new SOTA on [Leaderboard](#-leaderboard)!
 - 2025.11.05: The problem statement of **Problem 35** has been revised in <a href="https://huggingface.co/datasets/meituan-longcat/AMO-Bench" target="_blank">🤗 Huggingface Dataset</a >: (1) the five integers that sum to $k$ should be **non-negative** rather than positive, and (2) we also stipulate that 1 couldn't be replaced with five integers.
 Additionally, for the strictly positive case in the original problem statement, the correct answer should be 7656 (see this [discussion](https://huggingface.co/datasets/meituan-longcat/AMO-Bench/discussions/4) for details).
 Thanks to the feedback from [@applesilicon](https://huggingface.co/datasets/meituan-longcat/AMO-Bench/discussions/4)!